univention/univention-corporate-server/doc/architecture/services/ucr.rst

    commit* on all affected *System configuration files* referencing the changed *UCR variables*.

-   UCR usually doesn't reload the affected services, because only the administrator knows when configuration tasks are complete and safe for restart.
+   UCR usually doesn't reload services affected by configuration file changes, because only the administrator knows when configuration tasks are complete and safe for restart.

    Exceptions to this behavior exist.
-For example changes to UCR variables starting with ``interfaces/`` trigger a restart of the networking service, unless you set UCR variable :envvar:`interfaces/restart/auto`\ ``=no``.
+For example, changes to UCR variables starting with ``interfaces/`` trigger a restart of the networking service, unless you set UCR variable :envvar:`interfaces/restart/auto` to ``no``.
 Also, the Docker service restarts when UCR variables starting with ``proxy/*`` change.